 The world and technology are constantly changing, and it is imperative to stay abreast of those developments.
 At Central Wisconsin Oral and Facial Surgery, we are acutely aware of this and feel our ongoing pursuit of continuing education is a cornerstone of our ability to deliver world-class care with a local touch.

 I am a founder and co-leader of the Spear Education, Central Wisconsin Study Club.
-I also complete a range of continuing medical and dental education courses locally, regionally, and nationally in order to stay current on the latest research and advancements.
+I also complete various continuing medical and dental education courses locally, regionally, and nationally to stay current on the latest research and advancements.

 - American Association of Oral & Maxillofacial Surgeons, fellow